brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 I also know smart people have carefully improved it over time &mdash;
 it is a very battle-tested piece of tricky shell script.
 That gives me some immediate confidence in this script.
-There is though a lot of dfinity-specific code here, and it is not as lovingly-maintained as rustup's, with bizarre spacing and stripped comments
+There is though a lot of Dfinity-specific code here, and it is not as lovingly-maintained as rustup's, with bizarre spacing and stripped comments
 (it looks like it has been machine-processed).